cran-task-views/TimeSeries/TimeSeries.md

   usual linear multivariate state space models, allowing non-Gaussian and nonlinear models.
 These are implemented in the `r pkg("pomp")` package.
 - Multivariate stochastic volatility models (using latent factors) are provided by `r pkg("factorstochvol")`.
+  Multivariate ARCH models are implemented in `r pkg("tsmarch")`.
 - High-dimensional sparse multivariate GLARMA models are handled by `r pkg("MultiGlarmaVarSel")` including variable selection.
 - Multivariate Dynamic Generalized Additive Models are implemented in `r pkg("mvgam")`.